Stade Municipal La Reole

 The Stade Municipal La Reole is a rugby ground in La Reole, France.
-It is currently used by La Reole XIII in the French Elite One Championship The ground currently has a capacity of 2,000.
+It is currently used by La Reole XIII rugby league club.
+The ground currently has a capacity of 2,000.
 Situated on the waterfront the ground has one stand which seats 100 with the rest of the pitch surrounded by a perimeter fence for standing spectators.
+Due to its location beside the Garonne river the club have had to postpone matches on several occasions due to flooding.